 Our audiologists are specially trained to evaluate hearing loss in people of all ages and may prescribe and dispense hearing aids.

 A serious illness or injury may require some life adjustments for you and your family.
-Our department of psychology will provide you with psycho-diagnostic evaluation, individual and group psychotherapy, and couples, family and sex counseling, as needed.
+Our department of psychology will provide you with psycho-diagnostic evaluation, individual and group psychotherapy, and couples, family and sex counseling that is needed due to your illness or injury.
 Our psychologists are trained to counsel people with depression, anxiety and grief.
 Special procedures—such as neuropsychological assessment, relaxation, assertiveness training and behavioral methods of pain control—are used when indicated.

 Respiratory Therapy (RT)